mezau532/smart_commuter/README.md

 # smart_commuter
 Copyright © 2017 Ulysses Meza and Jinghui Han.
-This app is under the Apache License, Version 2.0 (the "License"). <br /> Please see the files LICENSE and COPYING in this distribution for license terms.
+This app is under the "MIT License". <br /> Please see the file LICENSE in this distribution for license terms.

 **Contributor**: Ulysses Meza AND Jinghui Han (jinghan@pdx.edu)